MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Related Work

 \paragraph{GUI-Shortcut Hybrid Operations.}

 Researchers explore GUI-Shortcut methods to enhance agent capabilities and address the persistent challenges in task completion rate, costs, and operational efficiency for LLM-based GUI agents.
 For instance, UFO2~\cite{zhang2025ufo2}, a desktop AgentOS, demonstrates robust task execution through its multi-agent architecture and a unified GUI-API action layer that deeply integrates with operating system and application features.
 Inspired by such work, AppAgentX~\cite{jiang2025appagentx} improves efficiency by evolving high-level actions into shortcuts based on task execution history.
-MobileAgent-E~\cite{wang2025mobile} uses its self-evolving module, learns and stores general-purpose \textit{Tips} and reusable \textit{Shortcuts} from past experiences to continuously improve performance and efficiency.
+MobileAgent-E~\cite{wang2025mobile} uses a self-evolving module to learn and store general-purpose \textit{Tips} and reusable \textit{Shortcuts} from past experiences, continuously improving performance and efficiency over time.
 While these efforts focused on the mobile domain are promising, they also highlight the urgent need for a systematic method to evaluate the effectiveness of these emerging hybrid operations on mobile devices.

 \paragraph{Mobile GUI Agent Benchmark.}